Aldaviva/SWAT4ForceFeedback/Readme.md

 ### Demonstration

+See the 1920 × 1200 [body camera footage](Images/bodycam.mp4) of the below incidents.

 #### Authorized uses of force and deadly force

 ![Suspect fires three times, officer fires twice, killing suspect with authorized use of deadly force](Images/authorized-gameplay-1.gif)